-The culture of care among our workforce continues in the unfortunate scenario of a serious injury or fatality.
-Recognizing the impact on family and loved ones, as well as co-workers, we initiate multiple steps of care after the initial emergency response activity.
-Generally, a primary family member is contacted and arrangements are made to transport them to the victim’s location or vice versa.
-Whether or not the company is liable for the incident, the employee and their family members are cared for during the entire post-incident duration of the employee’s hospital stay or, in the case of a fatality we assist in support and arrangement for funeral and burial.
-In addition to this support, evaluation of the incident is reviewed by senior leadership to determine compensation needs for the family, without consideration for liability and in addition to any local requirements.
+We recognize the impact an employee’s death or serious injury at work has on family, loved ones and co-workers.
+We initiate multiple steps of care after the initial emergency response activity.
+Generally, a primary family member is contacted and arrangements are made to transport them to the employee’s location or vice versa.
+Whether or not the company is liable for the incident, the employee and their family members are cared for during the employee’s entire hospital stay.
+In the case of a fatality, we help support funeral arrangements.
+In addition, evaluation of the incident is reviewed by senior leadership to determine compensation needs for the family, without consideration for liability and in addition to any local requirements.